-It can be difficult for parents and carers to acknowledge that their child is using AOD.
+It can be difficult for parents and carers to acknowledge that their child is using alcohol and other drugs.
 They may need your help to understand what is happening and how they should respond.

 Some things to consider when talking with parents and carers:

-- What do they know about the child’s AOD use?
+- What do they know about the child’s alcohol and other drugs use?

 - What signs, behaviours, emotions and other symptoms have they noticed in the child?

-- When did the AOD use start?
+- When did the alcohol and other drugs use start?
 What was happening?
 What triggered it?
 Has the child been through something traumatic recently or in the past?